 When it comes to getting the most of your trip, it’s all about location, location, location.
 We outlined 11 great areas for visitors in our hotel guide, and these areas all apply to Airbnb apartments as well.
 Some people seek out Airbnb in Georgetown or Airbnb in Dupont Circle because they want the experience of feeling like they live in these historic neighborhoods.

 Unlike hotels, which concentrate in areas convenient for visitors, Airbnb apartments are everywhere, and you don’t get to see the exact address until after booking.

-If you see an Airbnb advertised as “close to Metro” make sure to note or ask which Metro station.
+If you see an Airbnb in washington dc advertised as “close to Metro” make sure to note or ask which Metro station.
 Metro stations are not equally convenient and some are not great for visitors.
-If there is any doubt, search for that station on our map and see if it’s in one of the 11 recommended areas or at least close to one.
+If there is any doubt, search for that station on our map.
+Make sure to see if it’s in one of the 11 recommended areas or at least close to one.

 Be careful with listings that measures distance in time.
 If an Airbnb is “10 minutes to Metro” you need to know 10 minutes by what?
-If it’s 10 minutes by foot, that’s probably reasonable.
-If it’s 10 minutes by driving, that could mean it’s miles away.
+So, if it is 10 minutes by foot, that’s probably reasonable.
+However, If it is 10 minutes by driving, that could mean it’s miles away.
 If you don’t have your own car or a rental car, this would be a big problem.

 Are you really going to use that Airbnb kitchen?

 One commonly cited reason for choosing Airbnb over a hotel is that you can cook your own meals.
 Cooking in a kitchen is a lot cheaper than eating out at restaurants.
 This is fine if you’re actually going to do it.
 Be honest with yourself, do you really want to cook on vacation?
 For a lot of people, vacation is an escape from everyday chores like cooking and cleaning and eating out is one of the best ways to experience the culture of a new city.